 A 180 square meters crater with a depth of more than 600 meters was left behind.
 Employees of the state oil company PEMEX discovered the crater in 1981 while drilling an oil well.

-27. Mexican cuisine is officially World Cultural Heritage.
+27. Mexican Cuisine is Officially a World Cultural Heritage

 However, there is a trademark of the Mexican Cuisine which is the “picante” Hot chile!